oscarwanless/WhitePaper/README.md

 "I2P is an anonymous overlay network - a network within a network.
 It is intended to protect communication from dragnet surveillance and monitoring by third parties such as ISPs." https://geti2p.net/en/

+# How Tor Works

+  Tor uses a technique, known as onion routing.
+Onion routing is an internet protocol which is used to conceal a user’s IP address, by routing it through a series of proxy nodes, maintain by a global network of volunteers, and encrypting the traffic in transit.
+Each node can only know the identity of the previous node, making it so a given relay in the Tor network cannot know the complete route of the user’s data, and by extension, their identity.
+Each “hop” through the Tor network uses a separate key pair to make traffic further untraceable.

+# Exit Nodes

+  Exit nodes are nodes in the Tor network which serve as exit points for the user’s traffic.
+This node can see what data the user requested, but it cannot see the user’s identity.
+Exit nodes are sometimes considered to be the weak point(s) in the Tor network, and are often heavily monitored by law enforcement.

+# Limitations & Risks

+  While Tor has proven to be a highly effective means of anonymizing a user while said user’s traffic is traveling through the Tor network, Tor cannot mask a user entering and exiting the network.
+Most Tor users use the Tor browser bundle, or TBB.
+The TBB is forked from the popular Firefox browser, and therefore often carries certain exploits from Firefox.
+In 2016, a zero-day-exploit in Firefox was used to comprise the identities of users of the TBB on Windows, OSX, and Linux.